groupdocs-editor/GroupDocs.Editor-Docs/net/developer-guide/edit-powerpoint/_index.md

 [SlideNumber](https://apireference.groupdocs.com/net/editor/groupdocs.editor.options/presentationeditoptions/properties/slidenumber) is a zero-based index of a slide, that allows to specify and select one particular slide from a presentation to edit.
 If lesser then 0, the first slide will be selected (same as *SlideNumber = 0*).
 If greater then amount of all slides in presentation, the last slide will be selected.
 If input presentation contains only single slide, this option will be ignored, and this single slide will be edited.
 By default is 0, that implies first slide for edit.

 [ShowHiddenSlides](https://apireference.groupdocs.com/net/editor/groupdocs.editor.options/presentationeditoptions/properties/showhiddenslides) is a boolean flag, which specifies whether the hidden slides should be included or not.
 Default is *false* — hidden slides are not shown and exception will be thrown while trying to edit them.
-So, if input Presentation has 3 slides, where 2nd is hidden, user has specified *SlideNumber = 1* (2nd slide) and simultaneously *ShowHiddenSlides  = false*, the `InvalidOperationException` will be thrown.
+So, if input Presentation has 5 slides, where 2nd is hidden, user has specified *SlideNumber = 1* (2nd slide) and simultaneously *ShowHiddenSlides  = false*, the `InvalidOperationException` will be thrown.
+From this short example it can be seen, that the indexes of the hidden slides are not flopped in but instead are _denied_ — when trying to access them, the `InvalidOperationException` occurs.

 If parameterless overload of the [Editor](https://apireference.groupdocs.com/net/editor/groupdocs.editor/editor).[Edit](https://apireference.groupdocs.com/net/editor/groupdocs.editor/editor/methods/edit) method is used, the default [PresentationEditOptions](https://apireference.groupdocs.com/net/editor/groupdocs.editor.options/presentationeditoptions) instance will be used: first slide and disabled [ShowHiddenSlides](https://apireference.groupdocs.com/net/editor/groupdocs.editor.options/presentationeditoptions/properties/showhiddenslides).